jaantollander/masters-thesis/content/40_results.md

 All plots share the same x-axis, making them easier to compare.

 The interesting features in the figures are the variation of rates across time and between OSTs.
-For example, significant differences between the rates of different OSTs mean that the load is unbalanced, which is undesirable and may lead to congestion.
+For example, significant differences between the rates of different OSTs mean that the load is unbalanced.
+Unbalanced load may lead to congestion when others try access the same OST.

 ![
 Total rates of `read` and `write` operations from compute nodes to each OST.